sprim0/Video-Game-Pac-Man-Ghosts/README.md

 # Video-Game-Pac-Man-Ghosts

-Video game class using Javascript.
-JS code focuses on classes and objects.
+This is a code breakdown of a video game themed, class using Javascript.
+JS code focuses on classes and arrays.
 Minimal html and css used for visual.

+Learned how to test the class functions in the DOM.